fuzzywalrus/website-for-fileserving/Readme.md

 ## Installation

-1. Clone or download this repository to your NAS's web directory
+1. Clone or download this repository to your web server
 2. Create a `.env` file in the root directory (see Configuration section below)
 3. Ensure your web server has PHP enabled
 4. Access your site through your domain or IP address